maurovm/thesis_template/README.md

 ## Requirements

+There are several options for writing in LaTex, including online versions such as Overleaf.
+I don't recommend Overleaf, as you will be writing long documents with several figures, tables and other elements.
+In my experience, having LaTeX installed locally in your computer is a better option.

 You will need a modern LaTeX compiler installed in your system, at minimum, version 2017.
 Most modern operating systems use